Designer Guild Ltd v Russell Williams (Textiles) Ltd

 Designer Guild Limited v.
 Russell Williams (Textiles) Limited, is a leading House of Lords case on what constitutes copying in copyright infringement cases.
 The House of Lords considered whether there was infringement of a fabric design.
 Although both the copyrighted work and the infringing design were different in detail, the overall impression of the designs was the same.
 This decision is significant because the House of Lords ruled that copyright infringement is dependent on whether the defendant copied a substantial portion of the original work, rather than whether the two works look the same.
 The outcome suggests that in the United Kingdom the overall impression of a copyrighted work is protected if the copied features involved the labour, skill and originality of the author's work, even if the copyrighted work and infringing work are different in detail.

 Background of case

-Designer Guild Limited (“DGL”) and Russell Williams (Textiles) Limited (“RWT”) both design and sell fabrics and wallpapers.
+Designers Guild Limited (“DGL”) and Russell Williams (Textiles) Limited (“RWT”) both design and sell fabrics and wallpapers.
 DGL held a copyright in its Ixia design.
 DGL accused RWT of copyright infringement, alleging that the RWT design, Marguerite, copied Ixia.
 Both designs included a combination of flowers and stripes, a similar style of painting, and use of the resist effect (part of the stripe color shows through the flower petals).

 Under section 16(3) of the Copyright, Designs and Patents Act 1988, infringement will be found if there is copying of the work as a whole or any substantial part of it.
 There were two issues at the trial: